 Daryl F. Gates Police Quest: Open Season

-Police Quest 4 seems to be an attempt to re-imagine the Police Quest franchise.
-Admittedly, I was getting a little tired of Sonny Bonds, his endless department transfers, and his ex-prostitute squeeze.
+Police Quest 4 seems to be an attempt to re-imagine the entire Police Quest franchise.
+Admittedly, I was getting a little tired of Sonny Bonds and his endless department transfers.
 Yet it also comes with the departure of Jim Walls, just when I felt he was getting good.
-I do not know the story of why he left (and there must be a story there), but Jim moved on to write Blue Force, and Sierra certainly recovered with a feather in their cap.
+I don’t know why he left Sierra, but Jim moved on to write Blue Force, and Sierra certainly recovered with a larger feather in their cap.
 Walls was their ace-in-the-hole as a veteran patrolman himself, so to trump that, Sierra somehow snookered former Los Angeles police chief Darryl Gates to headline and consult for Police Quest 4.
 Unfortunately, unlike the consultant, the gameplay didn’t benefit from a radical promotion.

 For PQ4, the action has been moved straight into the heart of Los Angeles.
 You play as veteran homicide detective John Carey; a star player with a fairly impressive case record, an impeccably starched suit, and (assuming this line of dialogue wasn’t a joke) he’s a member of MENSA.
 When one of the department’s own turns up tortured to death in the back alley of a South Central convenience store, Carey is put on the case.
 He’s soon caught in a web of internal intrigue, gang violence, and an undiscriminating serial killer preying on citizens without an apparent motive (hence, the “open season” of the title.)
-It’s certainly the most “adult” of the series, though more in themes than in actual visuals, and commendably tries to be a serious adventure through the gritty underbelly of L.A.
+It’s certainly the most “adult” of the series, and parts of it certainly try to be a serious adventure through the gritty underbelly of L.A.

 The option to stick with the text still exists in the CD version, and I would highly recommend it.
-The dialogue, as written, actually is fairly good.
 If you’re used to previous adventure games, the voices and inflections you will mentally assign the characters are far better than the ones Sierra provided.
 The only trouble is that the text is rather small in comparison to text in other adventure games, and its blue or white color will frequently cause words to blend into the background.
 Each line is only up for a certain length of time before automatically moving on, so I was the frequent victim of disappearing text as I strained to read an obscured word.

 Whether it actually is or not, Police Quest 4 certainly feels authentic.
 It seems (to a non-resident) to capture a gritty realism of Los Angeles that isn’t present in many films or other games.
-It’s certainly as jingoistic as the previous ones in the series, taking an obvious pro-police stand while, maybe unnecessarily, deriding or making fools of any groups with an anti-police sentiment.
+It’s certainly as jingoistic as the previous ones in the series, taking an obvious pro-police stand while – maybe unnecessarily – deriding or making fools of any groups with an anti-police sentiment.
 It also, probably through the digitized, real-life locations, and the overwhelming brutality not present in previous Police Quests, inspires you with a sense of awe and trepidation of what it must feel like to have the protection of millions of citizens as your responsibility.
-I’m sure this is no accident, and I’m sure Gates got involved (aside from the money) to make this game as complete an advertisement for joining the force as he could.
+I’m sure this is no accident, and I’m sure Gates got involved (aside from the money) to make this game as complete a public relations advertisement as he could.

 Digitized graphics could have been hokey, but actually do a decent job of making an authentic Los Angeles.